Randommood/QConNYC2014/README.md

 * Observed Challenges
   * Clustered everything requires operational proficiency
   * Making sense of metrics & collection display
-  * Alerts & service coupling.
-What does it mean to be up?
+  * What does it mean to be up?
   * Theoretical awareness matters
-  * RCAs become tricky (what is the real cause of a problem)
   * Distributed tracing becomes necessary (zipkin, dapper)
   * Zookeeper becomes glue

 #### Continuous Everything
 * Explanation
   * The way we work has changed
-  * Velocity is a powerful advantage.
-Agility of delivery is critical
-  * Heightened emphasis on grokking good system behavior
   * Continuous integration
   * Continuous delivery
   * Importance of tests
 * Our Experience
   * We got continous integration
-  * Continuous delivery is tricky
   * Evolution of our testing framework
-    * unit vs integration
+  * Unit vs integration
 * Observed Challenges
   * Unification of testing?
 Rectification of choices in framework
     * Rails: test-unit vs RSpec
-    * Chef: test kitchen, chefspec, bats, etc
+    * Chef: test kitchen, chefspec, Serverspec, librarian, minitest-chef, sugar, bats, etc
   * Agile & Scrum still misunderstood
   * All planning tools suck
   * Failure to understand your business goals is still where everything breaks